GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - To share dependencies across multiple functions
 - To use the Lambda console code editor

-# AWS Storage gateway

-a hybrid cloud storage service that connects on-premises environments with cloud storage It is typically used for backup, disaster recovery, and archiving

 # AWS WAF (Web Application Firewall)

 designed to protect web applications by filtering and monitoring HTTP/HTTPS requests based on web security rules